wbogatyrewa/records-api/README.md

 ### GET /api/records/
 Retrieves a paginated list of records from the database.

+### GET /api/record/:id
+Retrieves a record from the database.

 ### POST /api/records/add
 Adds a new record to the database with the given information.